Introduce the request_store gem to hold User.current and prevent data leakage in error messages

 1) Failure: test_api_should_accept_switch_user_header_for_admin_user(Redmine::ApiTest::AuthenticationTest) ...

-#14 Updated by Holger Just almost 4 years ago
+#14 Updated by Holger Just about 4 years ago

 This is probably caused by this commit.
 In 1.0.6, the thread store is cleared after a request has finished (and not before a request started as before).
 That means, that after the middleware was passed on the way up again,